He's not an oddball, he's just different

 The bespectacled and lanky youth says: "The things they talk about and the way they behave are incomprehensible to me.
 I'd rather talk about the meaning of life."

-Chen, who is shy and awkward in the way he moves, is not your typical teenager.
+Eric, who is shy and awkward in the way he moves, is not your typical teenager.
 But more than that, the way he thinks and speaks is not what one would expect of someone with autism.

 He suffers from Asperger's syndrome, which is part of a group of diagnoses called "autistic spectrum disorders".